Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 ```
 sudo apt-get install docker.io
 ```
-### Step 2: Download and execute a docker image in terminal
+### Step 2: Download and execute a docker image in the first terminal
 Using a docker image which pre-installed tensorflow library, can prevent us dealing with tedious installation process and focus on training models or refining dataset.
 Here, we use Tensorflow docker image for training neural network models.

 Download and execute CPU-only image: